 - BMI of 30 or above indicates obesity

-Prescription weight loss medicines can be the ideal complement to a healthy diet and exercise programme.
-Our UK-based pharmacy ships all orders by 24-hour courier, in secure, discreet packaging.
+Prescription weight loss medicines, when used in conjunction with a diet and exercise programme, can be effective in helping you reach a healthy weight.
+Our UK-based pharmacy ships all orders by tracked courier, in secure, discreet packaging.

 Poor health related to being overweight is a problem which is becoming ever more prominent in the UK.
 The NHS estimates that as many as one in four adults in this country are affected by obesity alone, as well as one in five children aged 10-11.
 While being overweight can cause low self-esteem and result in a reduced quality of life, it is also a catalyst for serious physical illnesses such as heart disease, diabetes, stroke and even some types of cancer.

 Doctors determine whether someone is overweight by calculating their body mass index (or BMI).
 A person’s BMI is their weight in kilograms divided by their height in metres, and then this figure is divided by their height in metres again:

 BMI = (weight in kg ÷ height in m) ÷ height in m

 BMI can also be calculated using imperial measurements.
 This is done by taking a person’s weight in pounds, dividing this by their height in inches, dividing this sum by their height in inches again, and then multiplying the sum of this by 703: